 Sow Outside: Usually propagated by division.

 Seeds: Surface 1/4 inch (3 mm).
 Summer/autumn using fresh seed.
 Spacing 6 to 8 inches (15 to 45 cm).
 Sow Inside: Germination time: three weeks.
 Temperature 70°F (21°C).
 Transplant outdoors following the beginning of spring or in the autumn.

 Requirements: Partial shade, or full sunlight in colder regions.
 Soil pH 6.0 to 7.0.
 Good drainage.
 Moist soil, sandy soil, poor soil.
 Regular watering: keep soil moist at all times, but do not allow to become waterlogged.
 Use mulch during dry periods.
 Propagate Chrysogonum from root runners, or by dividing in cooler areas at the beginning of autumn.

 Ideally it is best to grow this plant from runners.
-If planning to grow Chrysogonum pants from seed then you should use fresh seed and sow as soon as seed is available at a depth of 7 mm.
+If planning to grow Chrysogonum plants from seed, then you should use fresh seed and sow as soon as seed is available at a depth of 7 mm (1/3rd inch).

-Plants should be grown in a partly shaded area of the garden that has good drainage, and a soil of pH 6 to 7.5 that is moist in nature.
+Plants should be grown in a partly shaded area of the garden.
+This location should have good drainage, and a soil of pH 6 to 7.5.
+The soil should also have a moist nature.

-If you plan to first grow goldenstar seedlings indoors then they will take about three weeks to germinate at a temperature of 22 degrees centigrade.
-The seedlings should be planted out in the early spring or autumn with a spacing of about 15 cm.
+If you plan to first grow Goldenstar seedlings indoors, then they will take about three weeks to germinate at a temperature of 22 degrees centigrade (72°F).